 Right in the heart of this mystic city is the Arthur Rimbaud Museum.
-Dedicated to the famous French poet Arthur Rimbaud, known for his influence on modern literature, this articulate museum is filled with beautiful photos, all of which tell a different story.
+Dedicated to the famous French poet Arthur Rimbaud, known for his influence on modern literature, this articulate museum is filled with beautiful photos, all telling a different story.

 Most of the prints found in the museum were taken by Arthur Rimbaud.
-The French poet lived here from 1884-1891 and is believed to have a close friendship with the Governor of Harar, Ras Mekonnen Wolde Mikael, during his stay here.
+The French poet who lived here from 1884-1891 and is believed to have a close friendship with the Governor of Harar, Ras Mekonnen Wolde Mikael.

-Filled with crazy marketplaces like the spice market, recycling market, Shoa Gate market and the famous Erer Gate, Harar truly justifies its place as one of the region’s major commercial center.
+Filled with crazy marketplaces, Harar won't disappoint for an afternoon spend window shopping.
+Check out the spice market, recycling market, Shoa Gate market and the famous Erer Gate, Harar justifies its place as one of the region’s major commercial centres.

 Don’t leave without having the famous Harar Coffee

-Known for its extensive variety of coffee beans, Harar is truly the home to one of the best coffees Ethiopia has to offer.
-Every tourist who stops by here has some – so don’t be the odd one out.
-And remember having anything less than 3 cups is doomed to bring bad luck to the household – respect the tradition, as long as it’s not close to bedtime!
+And remember, having anything less than 3 cups is said to bring bad luck to the household – respect the tradition, as long as it’s not close to bedtime!